-Stephanie and I are passionate about camping and RV Travel.
-We are also passionate about good books.
-I have an extensive library covering these topics, and wanted to share an epic list of our favorites.
+The entire team at The RV Atlas is passionate about camping and RV Travel.
+We are also passionate about good camping books.
+We have an extensive library covering these topics, and wanted to share an epic list of our favorites.
 Whether you are interested in coffee table books filled with vintage campers, reference books that will inspire your own adventures, or “how to” primers on cooking and caring for your RV–we’ve got you covered.

 The links in this post are affiliate links.
-This means if you purchase something through the link, we receive a small commission at no additional cost to you.
-I will use all of that money to buy more books, so he kindly thanks you.
+This means if you purchase one of the camping books through the link, we receive a small commission at no additional cost to you.
+We will use the money to buy more books, so thanks for supporting our content!

 Coffee Table Books